 1. Don’t Use a Deodorant – 13 Backpacking Hygiene Tips

 On the face of it, masking your body odor by using a deodorant might seem like a good idea.
 But the strong scent can attract a variety of bugs and bears.
 The same goes for perfumes.

-The truth is, there’s hardly a chance that any of your companions will notice how you smell.
+There’s hardly a chance that any of your companions will notice how you smell.
 They will be smelling as bad as you anyways.
-Moreover, if you’re in bear country, you need to embrace your sweaty smell to stay safe.
+Moreover, if you’re in bear country, you must embrace your sweaty smell to stay safe.

-This is one of the most important and often most confusing aspects of any backpacking trip.
-The thing is, you need to learn a few tricks about pooping and peeing while in the wild.
+This is one of the most important and often confusing aspects of any backpacking trip.
+You need to learn a few tricks about pooping and peeing while in the wild.

 An elevated spot through which water doesn’t travel and that gets sunlight is a good choice.
 This reduces the chances of contamination, and the sunlight speeds up the breakdown of waste.

-For example, you need to pack out all solid human waste and toilet paper while backpacking in Zion National Park.
-As per the rules, each camper should carry at least one human waste disposal bag for that purpose.
+For example, you must pack out all solid human waste and toilet paper while backpacking in Zion National Park.
+Per the rules, each camper should carry at least one human waste disposal bag for that purpose.

-Here are some of the most important tips that you need to keep in mind.
+Here are some of the most important tips you need to remember:

 - If you’re backpacking in a desert region, the hole should be around 6 inches deep.
-This is because most biodegradation takes place closer to the surface in arid conditions.
+This is because most biodegradation occurs closer to the surface in arid conditions.